Lancetnik/Propan/README.md

 continue developing and improving the library.
 Thank you for your support!

-Really, share information about this project with overs.
+Really, share information about this project with others.
 The bigger community we have - the better project will be!

 ---